-All of the deliverables, including new analyses (i.e. not already in the public domain), can not be shared or published until the publication of the report.
-Any work produced until this point will be shared in confidence with the SMC for internal use only.
+All of the deliverables you produce which are new analyses (i.e. not already in the public domain) are to be kept in confidence until the publication of the report.
+Until this point the work you produce will be for an internal SMC audience only.

-We will work on this project collaboratively, with both parties offering advice and suggestions.
+This relationship you have with us will be collaborative, with us taking your advice and you taking our steers.
 We expect the supplier to be able to distinguish their own organisation's positions and priorities from those of SMC and its remit.
 All communications will be confidential, allowing a spirit of free discussion.